danielbierwirth/DropboxBrowser/Readme.md

  - Change the colors and properties in DropboxBrowserViewController's viewDidLoad method you can change the tint of the UINavigationBar, UIRefreshControl, and the position of the UIProgressView.

 ## Change Log
 This project is ready for primetime use in any iOS application.
 Just follow the steps above to integrate Dropbox Browser.
 Make sure to get your app approved for Production Status from the Dropbox Team before submitting to the AppStore.
 Here are a few key changes in the project:

+**Version 4.1**
+	- DropboxBrowser now handles authentication and login with Dropbox.
+There is no need to check if the user is logged in to Dropbox before presenting the DropboxBrowser.
+If the user is not logged in, DropboxBrowser will prompt the user to do so.
+If the user opts-out of login then DropboxBrowser will dismiss itself.
+However, you may still handle login operations yourself.
+	- Updated delegate names
+	- Added code comments and standardized header definitions

 **Version 4.0**
 	- Code reorganized, cleaned-up, and condensed.
 DropboxBrowser is now one easy-to-use class (previously three classes with complex delegate calls)